jrobertwells/mld-devops-test/README.md

-# MLD DEV-OPS CONTAINER TASK
+# MLD DEV/INFRA-OPS CONTAINER TASK
 ### Introduction

 The task is to run a java application that is dependent on a CouchDB database via containers.